prebid/prebid.github.io/guide.md

 The bidders directory is a special use directory specifically for the Prebid site.
 In the _config.yml file there is a collections key, the value for this key represents directories whose contents are automatically generated into a key/value collection.
 It is similar to the data directory except each file represents one entry in the collection.

+The files in this directory are used to construct the table of partners on the partners.html page.

 **_sites**

 The sites directory is created by Jekyll.
 It contains the live site generated from the collected files and data listed above, combined with the CSS, JS and image assets and the Markdown files for individual pages.